rpolicastro/ChIPseq/README.md

 ```
 conda env create -f environment.yml
 ```
+For posterity, *all* software and versions used when developing the script are provided in the 'development_environment.yml' file located in the 'DOCS' directory for the repository.
 #### Installing The Latest Software Versions

 1. Create the new environment and specify the software to include in it.